 The fixed dollar minimum (FDM) tax ranges from \$25 to \$200,000 depending on the taxpayer's amount of New York receipts for the taxable year.
-Manufacturers and QETCs are subject to lower amounts.
+Manufacturers, QETCs, non-captive real estate trusts (REIs), non-captive reagulated investment companies (RICs) are subject to lower amounts.
 Qualified New York manufacturers and QETCs are subject to the following FDM schedule: